15 Best Portland Fall Festivals (Oregon) 2026

 The West Coast Giant Pumpkin Regatta is a must-see event that takes place every fall in Tualatin, just west of Portland.
 This festival has become a beloved tradition in the Pacific Northwest, drawing crowds from all over the Portland area to see giant pumpkins transformed into watercraft.

-The pumpkin regatta is a sight to behold, with contestants in costume paddling their creatively carved pumpkin boats across the Lake of the Commons.
+The pumpkin regatta is a sight to behold, with contestants in costume paddling their creatively carved pumpkin boats across the Lake of the Commons (Tualatin Lake).
 You can watch the races from the shore (free admission) or rent a kayak to get up close to the action.

 Pumpkin carved with a giant eye.
 Best Portland Fall festivals.